karllhughes/learn/_posts/2021-10-26-what-is-a-developer-advocate.md

 A big part of Developer Advocacy involves community building.
 If you want to be a Developer Advocate, it is a good idea to get involved in a community that you care about.
 You can do this by contributing to open source, answering people's questions on Stack Overflow, or creating educational content.

 As Samina Kabir put it, you should seek to "show \[your] ability to selflessly network or support others."
 If you are active in a particular technology's community, it can be a gateway to a career opportunity.
 It is definitely [not unheard of](https://yurilee.hashnode.dev/i-got-25k-followers-and-a-job-at-hashnode-within-2-months-in-tech-twitter-my-advice) to convert participation in an online community into a job offer.
+To find job opportunities in Developer Advocacy, [DevRel Careers](https://devrelcareers.com/) is a great source for keeping up to date with the latest open positions.

 ## For Hiring Managers

 Not every company needs a Developer Advocate, but if yours does, there are some important things to consider before jumping in.
-If you are a manager considering hiring a Developer Advocate or DevRel team, how do you make that decision, what sort of person do you choose for the role, and how do you measure their success once they're on board?
+If you are a manager considering [hiring a Developer Advocate or DevRel team](https://devrelcareers.com/post), how do you make that decision, what sort of person do you choose for the role, and how do you measure their success once they're on board?

 ### Why Hire a Developer Advocate?